SkillsWorkflow/Documentation/SkillsWorkflow/docs/integrations/eas-integration.md

   - hiredate – Actual Hire date for employees, Active Directory created date for Freelancers
   - enddate – Actual Term date for employees, Active Directory expires date for Freelancers

 UserAccount file Skills Workflow Description

 userid SAM Account Name User ExternalId (UID) - Unique string identifier for a user record personalid User Id User ExternalNumber (UID) - Unique string identifier for a user record - it changes everytime that the user change his contract type company CompanyCode Company CompanyCode The code of the company assigned to the user fullname User full name Employee Name The full name of the user divisionid Division Id Division DivisionCode The value must exist in Skills Workflow departmentid Department ID Department DepartmentCode The value must exist in Skills Workflow position User title User UserType The value must exist in Skills Workflow directmanagerid The SAM Account Name of the Direct Manager User ResponsibleExternalId timeapproverid Timesheet Approver N/a N/a workphone Work phone number of the user User Phone email Email address of the user User E-mail username SamAccountName (login name) of the user User SSOUsername scheduledhours Number of hours the user is scheduled to work in a week User Minimum Weekly Hours For minimum daily hours we split the value by 5 contracttype Full-Time/Part-Time/Freelancer User UserType hiredate Actual Hire date for employees, Active Directory created date for Freelancers User HireDate enddate Actual Term date for employees, Active Directory expires date for Freelancers User EndDate

-##Conclusion

-The contents of this document create the foundation for data and process communication methodology between Skills Workflow and Agency.
-The current known data and process transfers are contained in this document but more may be created as additional data and process needs are discovered.

 </TabItem>

 <TabItem value="leaves">

-## Leave Entitlement
+<h3></h3>

 This will contain the yearly entitlement for the specific leave types for each employee as well as the time taken for each leave type.

-## File Name
+<h3> File Name </h3>

 The file name that will always be used for this file: AD_LeaveEntitlement_YYYYMMDDHHmmss.json where the YYYYMMDDHHmmss suffix indicates the as of date.
 This overrides any previous files information.

-## File Directory
+<h3> File Directory </h3>

 This file is to be placed in the Data directory on the SFTP server.